Definition – What is EOQ (Economic Order Quantity)?

 It is based on the demand for an item, the cost to order it, and the cost to carry the item in inventory.

-EOQ can be used in a number areas of business analysis, including reordering stock, cash flow,
+EOQ can be used in a number areas of business analysis, including reordering stock, and cash flow.

 EOQ = √((2 x Demand x Ordering Cost) ÷ Carrying Costs)